Meningioma: Causes

 The causes of meningiomas are not well understood.
 Most cases are sporadic, appearing randomly, while some are familial.
 Persons who have undergone radiation, especially to the scalp, are more at risk for developing meningiomas, as are those who have had a brain injury.
 Atomic bomb survivors from Hiroshima had a higher than typical frequency of developing meningiomas, with the incidence increasing the closer that they were to the site of the explosion.
 Dental X-rays are correlated with an increased risk of meningioma, in particular for people who had frequent dental X-rays in the past, when the X-ray dose of a dental X-ray was higher than in the present.

+According to Medscape Medical News article by Megan Brooks dated 12/18/2025, "The FDA has approved a label change on the long-acting injectable contraceptive depot medroxyprogesterone acetate, commonly known as Depo-Provera, to warn users of a potential risk of meningioma."

 Having excess body fat increases the risk.
 In 2020, the European Medicine Agency issued a warning that high doses of cyproterone acetate may contribute to risk of meningioma, and to use the minimum dosage or alternative treatment for most indications, with the exception of prostate carcinoma.

 A 2012 review found that mobile telephone use was unrelated to meningioma.

 People with neurofibromatosis type 2 (NF-2) have a 50% chance of developing one or more meningiomas.

 92% of meningiomas are benign.
 8% are either atypical or malignant.